aiwebarchitects/retro-pong/README.md

 - Add power-ups
 - Implement multiplayer functionality

-## 💼 Need a Custom Web Solution?

-Love this game?
-Imagine what we could create for your business!
-Visit [AI Web Architects](https://aiwebarchitects.com) for more amazing website and app designs.

 ## 🌟 Leave a Star!

 If you enjoyed this project, please leave a star on GitHub.
 It helps us create more awesome open-source projects!